echo3Dco/iOS-echo3D-demo-Object-Segmentation/Readme.md

 # iOS-echoAR-demo-Object-Segmentation
-Foreground extraction iOS Applciation.
+Foreground extraction iOS application.
 The app let's the user to select an image, extract foreground and upload the image object to the echoAR console.

 ## Register
 If you don't have an echoAR API key yet, make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).